 - Davis are a different type of company and offer solid after-sales support.
 The cheap brands are built down to a price in anonymous Far-Eastern factories, with often only a marketing organisation in Europe providing very limited after-sales support.
 In contrast, Davis stations are designed and assembled to US standards in California and the company has a particular commitment to comprehensive after-sales support both as the parent company and through selected dealers such as ourselves, dedicated to offering high-quality service.
-Davis has faith in its own products, which are sold by us in Europe with a two year official Davis-backed warranty.
+Davis has faith in its own products, which are sold by us in Europe with a three year warranty on full stations and ISS’.

 - High accuracy – see our summary of the Davis specifications.
 The cheapest brands typically quote vague or implausible accuracy figures or, more often, don’t make their accuracy specifications available at all, preferring to publish resolution data, which is not the same thing at all and usually wildly optimistic as an indicator of accuracy.
 Davis, in contrast, produce a long and detailed document, available on request, that covers all the technical specifications of their weather products.
 Cheap stations also often struggle to measure wind gusts accurately because their readings update too infrequently and as a result seriously under-record maximum wind speeds.
 In contrast, Davis stations update their wind data as often as every 2.5 seconds and can therefore achieve maximum wind speed accuracy;